-(1) The amounts reported in this column include regular investment earnings or losses plus the contribution made by the NEO.
-Contributions by an NEO are mandatory under the terms of the Pension Plan.
+- (1) The amounts reported in this column include regular investment earnings or losses plus the contribution made by the NEO.
+Contributions by an NEO are mandatory under the terms of the Pension Plan. - (2) Such amounts represent the accumulated value at the time the participant transferred their pension balance out of the Pension Plan.